hackle/blogger/src/raw/where-to-place-x.md

 Let's say if you put it in the `const` file, it's placement by technical concern, where as `Game` is by functionality.

-If we stick to one or the other, the effect of placement can turn out to be a pretty deep-reaching.
+If we stick to one or the other, the effect of placement can turn out to be a pretty far-reaching.

 Here is my recommendation: prefer placement by functionality whenever possible.